-People with type 2 diabetes can usually control the disease with proper diet, exercise and, if necessary, pills.
-Occasionally, when the pancreas becomes too lazy or in other special cases, a person with type 2 diabetes may also need insulin.
+People with type 2 diabetes can usually control the disease with proper diet, exercise, and pills.
+Occasionally, when the pancreas becomes too lazy or in other exceptional cases, a person with type 2 diabetes may also need insulin.

 Sometimes our body cells do not respond to insulin as they should.
-This condition is known as insulin resistance.
 When the amount of insulin in the blood rises, the body’s cells collect blood sugar.
 As a result, blood sugar drops and accumulates in the body’s cells for use or storage.

 But sometimes, for some reason, the cells responsible for collecting blood sugar do not respond to insulin.
 In other words, they become insulin resistant.

-Eventually, the pancreas will not continue with this condition, and its cells will damage.
-A damaged pancreas reduces insulin production, and a lack of insulin results in no cells responding to this hormone, causing blood sugar to rise sharply.
+Eventually, the pancreas will not continue with this condition, and the cells will damage.
+A damaged pancreas reduces insulin production, and a lack of insulin results in cells not responding to this hormone, causing blood sugar to rise sharply.

-When blood sugar exceeds its normal limit, type 2 diabetes develops.
-To prevent this problem, you can focus on reducing belly fat, exercise, quitting smoking, reducing sugar intake, eating healthy food, reducing anxiety and donating blood.
+When blood sugar in seniors exceeds its standard limit, type 2 diabetes develops.
+To prevent this problem, you can reduce belly fat, exercise, reduce sugar intake, eat healthy food, reduce anxiety, and donate blood.

 Care Measures for the Diabetic Seniors

-High and low blood sugar in seniors with diabetes can be hazardous and cause serious complications.
-As a result, these people need special care.
+High and low blood sugar in seniors with diabetes can be unsafe and cause serious complications.
+As a result, they need special care.

-People with diabetes in old age have been able to prevent diabetes in previous years by following a diet, proper nutrition in seniors with diabetes, and regular physical activity.
-Taking these steps when a person has diabetes can be effective in controlling blood sugar levels.
+People with diabetes in old age have been able to prevent diabetes in previous years by following a diet, proper nutrition for seniors with diabetes, and regular physical activity.
+Taking these steps when a person has diabetes can effectively control blood sugar levels.

-Excess sugar in seniors, especially women, causes urinary tract infections.
-If you feel that urine smell is unpleasant and intense, know that you need specific medications that a doctor must prescribe.
+Excess blood sugar in seniors, especially women, causes urinary tract infections.
+If you feel that the urine smell is unpleasant and intense, know that you need specific medications that a doctor must prescribe.